ayabongatshitshi-lab/Project-Portfolio/PageViews/README.md

     * **Box Plots:** Visualises data distribution and seasonal variance.

 ## View the Analysis
-On GitHub, you can see the full code, data processing steps, and all generated charts directly in the notebook:
+See the full code, data processing steps, and all generated charts directly in the notebook:
 **[View the Jupyter Notebook](./PageViews00.ipynb)**